Breeannr180/coding-quiz/README.md

 A person can take this timed coding quiz and keep a running tally of their scores while also seeing the correct response to each question.
 To use the quiz, follow the link and click "start."

-git add -A
 ## Features

--Timer
+* Timer
--Five multiple choice questions
+* Five multiple choice questions
--Correct answer display
+* Correct answer display
--Ability to log and tally scores
+* Ability to log and tally scores

 https://breeannr180.github.io/coding-quiz/